DeccanX/Prompt-Amplifier/paper/PRIME_Paper.md

 ### 6.10 Human Evaluation

-To validate that our automated metrics capture what humans actually value, we conducted a small-scale human evaluation study.
+To validate that our automated metrics capture what humans actually value, we conducted a small-scale human evaluation study with three domain experts from our research team.

 **Protocol**: 30 diverse prompts (10 simple, 10 medium, 10 complex) were expanded using PRIME with Gemini-Embedding-001 and Gemini-2.5-Flash.
-Three raters independently scored each expanded prompt on a 1-5 scale across four dimensions: Structure, Precision, Completeness, and Length Appropriateness.
+Three raters (co-authors J.A., B.P.D., and R.C.) independently scored each expanded prompt on a 1-5 scale across four dimensions: Structure, Precision, Completeness, and Length Appropriateness.
+Raters were blind to prompt complexity labels during rating.

 | Complexity | N | Avg Rating | Structure | Precision | Completeness | Length |
 |------------|---|------------|-----------|-----------|--------------|--------|